slierp/Henon/README.md

 Hénon
 =====

-Visual C++ program for exploring the Hénon attractor.
+A Python program for exploring the Hénon attractor.
 For an explanation of what the Hénon attractor is please see <a href="http://en.wikipedia.org/wiki/H%C3%A9non_map">Wikipedia</a>.

 <b>How to use the program</b>

-With this program you can draw the Henon attractor and interact with it in various ways.
-You can zoom in, change parameters and animate parameters.
-In the Help menu you can find a readme with more detailed information and there are also several demonstrations in the Help menu, including two animations.
+With this program you can draw the Hénon attractor and interact with it in various ways.
+You can currently only zoom in by selecting an area, but later you will be able to change the Henon parameters and make animations with them.
+Several demonstrations will be included.

-<b>Installation</b>

-You can download the release file which contains a normal windows installer that you can use.

 <b>Sidenote</b>

-This is an old program which is not being maintained, but should still be functional up until Windows 7 at least.
+This program is a re-implementation of an old Visual C++ program.
+The installer of that program is still functional up until Windows 7 at least.
+The old installer is available as the first release.